 - Data-logging and remote internet access with text alarms

-The self-verification option is revolutionizing calibration routines in that this dissolved Oxygen monitor is able to check it’s own functionality on a regular basis and call for calibration when necessary, typically every 12 months.
+The self-verification option is revolutionizing calibration routines in that this dissolved Oxygen monitor is able to check it’s own functionality on a regular basis and call for calibration when necessary.

 - No chemicals or moving parts